yousefturin/react-native-input-helper/README.md

 ### `ValidatePhoneNumber({ phoneNumber, countryCode })`

-Validates a phone number based on the country code.
+ValidatePhoneNumber is a simplified and smaller in size, which is based on [google/libphonenumber](https://github.com/google/libphonenumber), where it does validate phone number based on given country code.

 #### Example: